 Or maybe you need to crop an image but don’t want to crop your original image.

-Add Your Logo to Lightroom for a Professional Touch
+8. Add Your Logo to Lightroom Photos for a Professional Touch

-To add your logo to Lightroom, go to dropdown menu under the >Lightroom Classic tab in the top left-hand of your screen and choose >Identity Plate Setup.
+To add your logo to Lightroom, go to the dropdown menu under the Lightroom Classic tab in the top left-hand of your screen and choose Identity Plate Setup.

-Make sure to choose >Personalized beside the Identity Plate option.
-Then choose >Custom from the dropdown.
+Make sure to choose Personalized beside the Identity Plate option.
+Then choose Custom from the dropdown.
 Select Use a graphical identity plate.
 And then, hit Locate Files to upload your logo from your computer.

 Uploading your logo to Lightroom is that simple!

-Split toning is toning that is applied to your images based on luminance values.
-You can add one color to highlights, and another color to your shadows.
+Color Grading is toning applied to your images based on luminance values.
+You can add one color to your highlights and another to your shadows.

 But a little goes a long way.
-A minuscule change on your slider can take your colour from subtle to ridiculous.
+A little change on your slider can take your color from subtle to ridiculous.

-You can also pre-visualize edits made to sharpening.
-If you move your sharpening slider randomly or use the default, you can’t be sure that your images will have correct sharpness.
+You can also pre-visualize edits before you sharpen them.
+If you move your sharpening slider randomly or use the default, you can’t be sure your images will have correct sharpness.

 The solution to this?
-The Sharpening Mask.
-This trick will allow you to see where Lightroom is sharpening your photos.
+The Sharpening mask.
+This trick lets you see where Lightroom is sharpening your photos.

 First, find the Detail section in your Develop panel.
 Then move your Sharpening slider to +50, which is the default.
-Then hold down the >Alt/Option key and slide >Masking.
+Then hold down the Alt (Option) key and move the Masking slider.

-You’ll see that your image will be black and white and look like an x-ray.
-This is the sharpening mask, and it shows you what areas are being sharpened.
-Stop at the number on the slider that looks right for the image.
+You’ll see that your image will be black and white and look like an X-ray.
+This is the sharpening mask.
+And it shows you what areas are being sharpened (white parts).
+Stop at the slider number that looks right for the image.